310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% bubble Subaru %}
 Y-Yeah.
 Yep, the guy from the Five Eccentrics.

 That guy’s had it hard lately, hasn’t he…?
-The Five Oddball people have been getting harsh criticism, so he looked pretty mentally exhausted to me.
+The Five Eccentrics people have been getting harsh criticism, so he looked pretty mentally exhausted to me.

 He was mumbling something while clinging to me; stuff like, “tell me your wish” and “let me grant your wish”… Honestly, it kinda freaked me out.